wacuuu/workload-collocation-agent/README.rst

 ------------

-OWCA is targeted at and tested on Centos 7.5.
+WCA is targeted at and tested on Centos 7.5.

 *Note*: for full production installation please follow this detailed `installation guide <docs/install.rst>`_.